xeniatay/wkrpt400-wanderable-documentation/README.md

 This is a workaround to accommodate Less pre-processing features while still using the asset pipeline for precompilation.

-**An explanation of the *-bundle.less files**
+#### An explanation of the *-bundle.less files

 When a Less file is included in a manifest by a Sprocket directive, it is compiled individually.
 This means that it does not have access to mixins and variables defined in other Less files.

-This is very restrictive and undesirable behaviour.
-To work around this, we use `@import` to consolidate all required files into a *bundle*.
+This behaviour is restrictive and undesirable.
+As a workaround, we used `@import` to consolidate all required files into a *bundle*.
 This bundle is then included in its corresponding manifest and compiled using Sprocket.

 **Important:** In order to include a new Less file on the site, it has to be added to the appropriate bundle using the `@import` function.

-**About global-bundle.less**
+**A note on global-bundle.less**

 `global-bundle.less` is a special bundle that does not belong to any one manifest.
 It stands alone as a set of basic Wanderable styles and contains the following: